locationtech/geomesa/docs/user/spark/pyspark.rst

         .getOrCreate()
     )

-At this point you are ready to create a dict of connection parameters to your accumulo data store and get a spatial data frame.
+At this point you are ready to create a dict of connection parameters to your Accumulo data store and get a spatial data frame.

 .. code-block:: python